michhar/custom-jupyterhub-linux-vm/README.md

 Users:

 * 5 users:  wonderwoman, user1, user2, user3, user4
 * Password is the one used to build the image.
-The default is "cheese".
+The default is "Python3!".

 See the ARM template (`azuredeploy.json` and `azuredeploy.paramters.json`) for the specs on deploying to Azure.